James Mooney: The Ghost-dance Religion and the Sioux Outbreak of 1890

+Criticism and backlash

+Some of Mooney's contemporaries such as Samuel Langley, who was director of the Smithsonian at the time, thought that Mooney was taking up a risky endeavor by using a comparative lens to depict the Ghost Dance and its shared similarities with other religions.
+He believed Mooney's work would expose the bureau to criticism.
+Langley wrote to Powell that Mooney's thoughts "had better have been left unwritten."

+Professor of English, Michael A. Elliot, also calls out the internal contradictions of Mooney's approach.
+Elliot argues that Mooney attempts to uncover the Ghost Dance and its history through a sympathetic lens but in downplaying the Ghost Dance's militant nature or cry for change, the Ghost Dance is instead reduced to harmless religious reaction and not treated as a serious enough political response to colonial oppression.
+By framing it mainly as a spiritual revival caused by hunger, stress, and cultural loss, he downplayed Indigenous agency and resistance demanding a different future.

 Calendar History of the Kiowa Indians (1898)

 "The desire to preserve to future ages the memory of past achievements is a universal human instinct,"Mooney said.
 "The reliability of the record depends chiefly on the truthfulness of the recorder and the adequacy of the method employed."
 Mooney earned the confidence of the Kiowa who told him about their system of calendars to record events.
 They told him that the first calendar keeper in their tribe was Little Bluff, or Tohausan, principal chief of the tribe from 1833 to 1866.
 Mooney also worked with two other calendar keepers, Settan, or Little Bear; and Ankopaingyadete, meaning "In the Middle of Many Tracks", and commonly known as Anko.
 Other Plains tribes kept pictorial records, which are known as winter counts.
 They were commonly created in the winter, when the people were indoors, and expressed major events of the year.

 The Kiowa recorded two events for each year, offering a finer-grained record and twice as many entries for any given period.
 Silver Horn (1860–1940), or Haungooah, was the most highly esteemed artist of the Kiowa tribe in the 19th and 20th centuries, and kept a calendar.
 He was a respected religious leader in his later years.